istarc/stm32/README-Docker.md

     sudo docker pull istarc/stm32

-An alternative is to build the image from scratch (see the Dockerfile for details).
+An alternative is to build the image from scratch.
+See the [Dockerfile](https://github.com/istarc/stm32/blob/master/Dockerfile) for details.

 # 3. Usage
 ## 3.1 Run the Docker Image